 - User-friendly UI with infinite scrolling, so you don’t have to move onto pages

-Yahoo has been around longer than Google has, and a fraction of netizens still uses Yahoo!
+Yahoo has been around longer than Google has, and a fraction of netizens still use Yahoo!
 Search for their daily queries.
-Bagging the position of the third most popular search engine, it’s not too far behind Bing.
+Bagging the position of the fourth most popular search engine, it’s not too far behind Bing.
 Apart from looking up search results, this Google alternative search engine has so much to offer.

 The web portal serves as a news aggregator, an email service, an online shopping center, games center, travel directory, and much more.
-Yahoo supports around 38 languages and is even the default search engine for browsers like Mozilla Firefox.
+Yahoo supports around 38 languages and has been the default search engine for browsers like Mozilla Firefox.
 Rather than being a standalone search engine, Yahoo’s web portal offers a variety of services ranging from sports to travel that are worth checking out.

 Ever since Flickr has been integrated with the search engine, it offers better image results and sections like Yahoo Answers, and Yahoo Finance brings a shedload of information on several topics.
 On the privacy front, Yahoo! manages to perform better than Google.

 - Tons of other services apart from search

 Qwant is another privacy-oriented search engine that is based out of France.
 The website claims never to harvest your personal data for ad-targeting.
 As a privacy-focused search website, Qwant sports many features similar to DuckDuckGo.
 One of them is called “Qwick Search Shortcuts,” which is just like the latter’s “Bangs” feature.

 The user interface is quite pleasing and highlights trending topics along with news stories on its homepage in an organized manner.
 Any term you search will be displayed under three categories: Web, News, and Social.
 This well-categorized search result fulfills your query in a more efficient manner.
 For music lovers, this site has a dedicated section where you can discover new music and lyrics with the help of AI.